 - Doctor Who has had plenty of Paranoia Fuel over the years:

-- The Vashta Nerada in "Silence in the Library."
-They are piranhas of the air, things that live in shadow that can literally melt flesh.
+- The Vashta Nerada in "Silence in the Library".
+They are piranhas of the air, swarms of tiny black creatures that mimic your shadow and can literally melt flesh.
 They exist on billions of worlds, including Earth, where, though they mainly feed on roadkill, they still kill humans, and are the reason why every intelligent form of life is afraid of the dark.
 Plus, if they get inside a suit meant to keep them out, they can control your skeleton and use it to chase down your friends, all whilst your last words repeat endlessly and remind the Nerada's new victims just whose corpse is chasing them down.
 Technically, the last words part was a side-effect of the communicators and happens for non-Nerada deaths too, but we all know it's really there to make the Nerada victims even more creepy.

-- Expanded Universe rivals Faction Paradox combine this with Nightmare Fuel and Hyperspace Arsenal.
+- Expanded Universe rivals Faction Paradox combine this with Hyperspace Arsenal and nightmarish imagery.
 How?
 They use their weird technology to transform their shadows into living arsenals capable of directly manifesting in 3-D, allowing their priests to calmly sit down for a spot of tea as their shadows tear all enemies around to pieces.

 - An extraterrestrial Monster of the Week from Fringe resembles a three-dimensional shadow.